├── .editorconfig

 36 | - alarmText: string - optional - content of alarm

 37 | - indexNumber: integer- optional - The index number serves to distinguish different alarms.
-A second alarm with the same index number will be ignored.
+A second alarm with the same index number will update the alarm text.

 38 | - needsAcknowledgement: boolean - mandatory - reply function